carodew/carodew.github.io/_drafts/2014-01-01-Nava-Caseflow-schedule-virtual-hearings.md

 Hearings are one of the main reasons veterans wait a long time for a decision on an appeal (an average wait time of about five years).
 Most veterans who appeal their claims request to have a hearing to discuss their appeal, but the VA’s ability to hold hearings is limited by the availability of Veterans Law Judges, physical hearing rooms, and hearing coordinators.
 To address the second limitation, the VA began piloting virtual (remote) hearings in the summer of 2019.
 When the pandemic hit the following spring, all in-person hearings were postponed indefinitely, and we supported the VA in pivoting quickly to all virtual hearings by rapidly developing and releasing an MVP for scheduling virtual hearings within Caseflow.

 Because of the dire need to release a first draft of this functionality as quickly as possible, that first release left a lot to be desired in terms of user experience.
-We needed to follow up this first release with a more thought out process for scheduling virtual hearings.
+We needed to follow up this first release with a more thoughtful process for scheduling virtual hearings.

 One of our main challenges was to reimagine the entire scheduling workflow, which had been originally designed for in-person hearings.
 Virtual hearings differ from in-person hearings in some key ways: